Explainable Bayesian Optimization: TNTRules (Tune-No-Tune Rules)

 \subsection{Explanation Dataset Generation}

 In standard XAI settings, the explanation method has access to a data set.
 Usually, this is the training data, the ground-truth labels, and the model's predictions.
 In the BO setting, the data set does not exist a-priori.
 BO dynamically acquires data during execution from the search space $\mathcal{D}$~\cite{shahriari2015taking}.
-The sampled data is small in quantity, biased towards optimal areas, and, thus, unsuitable.
+The sampled data is small in quantity and biased toward optimal areas (BO iteratively refines the objective function while avoiding exhaustive sampling of the optimization space).
+Thus, the sampled data is unsuitable as an explanation dataset.